Gh0StCK/BakeLabUpdates/README.md

 This files update the BakeLab2 add-on.

 Updated:
-  1. Fixed "Transmission problem" (error which led to getting stuck);
+  1. Fixed "Transmission problem" (error was leding to getting stuck);
   2. Other minor fixes.

-Replace the relevant files in the add-on's folder than install the add-on
+Replace the relevant files in the add-on's folder than install the add-on.

 Version Blender 3.6.4